PavlyukVadim/criticaster.io/src/pages/posts/data-types-in-js/object-complete-guide/index.md

 console.log(obj) // { foo bar: 'baz' }
 ```

-Property name is always a string, so name you passed as prop name will be coerce to string:
+Property name is always a string, so name you passed as property name will be coerce to string:

 ```js
 var obj = {}